OutSystems/docs-product/src/ref/apis/performancemonitoring-api.md

 #### Input

 RequestEvent
-:   Type: RequestEvent, mandatory, to be sent in the request body (JSON).
+:   Type: RequestEvent, mandatory, sent in the request body (JSON).
     The event of a request in an application to be logged.

 #### Example request